 Beware of scams during the outbreak:

 Sadly there has been a rise in the number of scams going on, trying to take advantage of people during the outbreak.
-Humberside Police have issued some new advice on spotting some of these scams.
-You can read more by clicking here.
+You can can read more about spotting scams by clicking here.

 Reporting breaches of Covid19 guidance:

 There is no doubt that most people are taking the current restrictions seriously.
 Sadly though a small minority are ignoring them.
-If you have a concern about a breach of the guidance you can report it to the police using their online form here.
+If you have a concern about a breach of the guidance you can review the steps to consider before contacting the police first, found here.

 Sign up to updates on the latest information:

 Liberal Democrat councillors across Hull send out regular emails to residents, updating them on local information and support.
-You can sign up to recieve these emails by filling in your details below...
+You can sign up to receive these emails by filling in your details below...